 The salad came with six tremendous-sized shrimp layered with pickled onion, grapefruit, orange slices, and arugula.
 There was a cocktail sauce in the middle and sliced avocado on the side of the plate.

-I didn’t anticipate receiving this many shrimp, and I was really impressed with the quality of the food presented.
+I didn’t anticipate receiving this many shrimp, and I was impressed with the quality of the food presented.
 The only thing I wasn’t crazy about was the bit of cilantro garnish sprinkled over the top.
 But it was by no means a deal-breaker.

 They say that cilantro is an herb that either you love or hate.
 For me, I’ve just never been crazy about it.
 But I wouldn’t let that stop you from ordering this dish.

-Before we move on to dinner, I wanted to share with you another meal I had when I was photographing Christmas decor on a more recent visit.
+Before we move on to dinner, I wanted to share another meal I had when I was photographing Christmas decor on a more recent visit.
 Below we have the miso-glazed salmon lunch entree.
 This is also available on the dinner menu.

 As for the salmon, it was one of the best meals I had on a week-long stay at Disney.
-The green beans were fresh, and the rice had a lemon-y ginger twang to it that was quite refreshing.
+The green beans were fresh, and the rice had a lemon-y ginger twang that was quite refreshing.